data-fm-iclr2026/data-fm-iclr2026.github.io/README.md

-# Synthetic Data ICLR 2025 workshop
+# The 3rd Workshop on Navigating and Addressing Data Problems for Foundation Models (DATA-FM) @ ICLR 2026